 Students, please read the following and plan accordingly

-Email communication with instructor is for assignment submission only.
+All communication with instructor is via Canvas for assignments and quizzes.

 Questions, comments will be addressed face to face in class, during class hours.

 Your mail subject and body must be in English - No other languages will be accepted.
 Email will

 be discarded and you will not get any points !!
 Please note this to ensure success.